 Permanent makeup, fillers, Botox, and plastic surgery are not options I am considering.
 I don’t mind the character and expression lines that my face has developed over the years.
-I firmly believe that healthy eating, lots of water and regular exercise are the best beauty routines one can follow.
+I firmly believe that healthy eating, lots of water, and regular exercise are the best beauty routines one can follow.

 I use makeup brushes rather than sponge applicators.
 They allow for better blending and less tugging on the skin.
-I use a liquid eyeliner applied into and under the base of my upper eyelashes (on the waterline).
+I use a liquid eyeliner applied into and under my upper eyelashes (on the waterline).
 I don’t apply liner or mascara to my lower lashes because this looks very harsh on me.
-My eyeshadow is always the same in varying degrees of depth of color for the day versus evening and includes a very pale gray, a darker gray and a rosy brown that complements my cool skin tone.
+My eyeshadow is always the same in varying degrees of depth of color for the day versus evening and includes a very pale gray, a darker gray, and a rosy brown that complements my cool skin tone.
 I start with the darkest gray in my lash line and just above it.